RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

 ```

 What is the value of IBar if I have only one implementation ?
 None.
 But it costs a lot :
-- Every single time I will navigate between Foo and Bar, I will endup on the interface
+- Every single time I will navigate between Foo and Bar, I will end up on the interface
 - Every time I want to add a parameter to SaveData I will have to change the class and the interface
 - I will have to setup DI for injecting Bar
 ...

 If there is no added value, remove the superflux.
 If it's simple to insert data directly in your controller DO IT, ignore SOLID, ignore everything, do what seems to be simple.

 It's the same for layered architecture, for each layer you need to evaluate the cost in complexity against its added value.
-Don't add layer becausesomeone said so.
+Don't add layer because someone said so.

 ### Stop Renaming Shit (SRS, patent pending)

 This is a rule of mine : even if he first naming was shit, keep it or rename it everywhere.
 It's really hard to follow a code base and see a concept like "product model" becoming "product type" on a layer which then becomes "item kind" on the next layer and then ends up "buyable thing category".
-Every developer has an opinion on how to name thing, don't be presemptous, you are not better than your colleague, keep its choice it'll be better for both of you.
+Every developer has an opinion on how to name thing, don't be presumptuous, you are not better than your colleague, keep its choice it'll be better for both of you.

 ## Conclusion